laur80/Playful-Tails/README.md

 # Playful-Tails
-the password fo this shope is: pass
+the password for this shope is: pass